ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>A chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms.
-Partly sunny, with a high near
+Mostly sunny, with a high near
          92. South wind around 5 mph.<br></div>
    </p>
    <p>